shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “a creature telekinetically moves…”, it follows these rules:

--   It costs 1 wyl to move 1kg of mass 1 meter
+-   It requires 1 wyl to move 1kg of mass 1 meter
--   A creature’s magic resist decreases how far you can move it and/or increases the wyl cost of doing so
+-   A creature’s magic resist decreases how far you can move it and/or increases the wyl requirement of doing so
 -   You can move things even if you can’t sense them, but there is a chance of failure
 -   You don’t automatically gain senses of an object you move, so if you can’t sense it you might not be moving it in the way you think you are
 -   Unless you specifically make it do so, the object doesn’t rotate, and resists being rotated by outside forces